minvws/nl-covid19-data-dashboard/docs/lokalize-texts.md

 This allows us to filter on this subject under the Sanity `Lokalize` menu item.
 Making it a little easier for an editor to lookup a specific key in the menu.

+So, `yarn lokalize:export` simply retrieves all of the `lokalizeText` documents, replaces their ids in the root part of the path and unflattens this list of paths into a JSON file.
+(The Dutch texts are serialized as `nl_export.json`, the English as `en_export.json`).
+`yarn lokalize:apply-json-edits` does the exact opposite, it takes the `nl_export.json` file, flattens the file into an array of paths and saves those to Sanity.
+Obviously there is a bunch of logic involved that checks if a path is new or existing, but for those details we refer to the source code.

 ## How to Add, Delete or Move Texts

 First make sure the JSONs include document ids (`some_key__@__{document_id}`).